 Neighborhood Program staff are not on-site but can be reached by calling their direct lines or email.

 Program and service change summary

 We’ve put together a list of other resources that we will continue to update.
 View it here.

 Don’t forget to connect with others in your life.

-Social distancing doesn’t have to mean social isolation.
+Physical distancing doesn’t have to mean social isolation.
 Reach out to neighbors by phone, email or community networking sites.
-If someone in our service area is in need of food or emergency financial assistance, have that person contact us directly at 763-489-7500 or firstname.lastname@example.org.
+If someone in our service area is in need of food or emergency financial assistance, have that person contact us directly at 763-489-7500 or email@example.com.

 We are not accepting Resale Select donations such as furniture, clothing or household goods at this time.
 We will be able to accept certain donations of clothing or household goods (view list) starting July 6 only on Mondays and Fridays, 10 a.m.-5 p.m.